bteapot/Trista-DPI/README.md

 * **Selected images** - only selected in InDesign images will be processed.

 Images that are off-bleeds can be processed or ignored.

+### Images list

+Only images selected in this list will be processed.
+When only one image is selected, all its occurences are listed with corresponding document name and page number.

 ### Backup